-And the resistance not only helped those in need.
+Plus the resistance not only helped those in need.
 They also tried to fight the Nazi's whichever way they could, like misleading them.
 You'll learn all about that here.
 The children's sections is especially impressive, also for us adults.

-It's just amazing to see, even the darkest of times, that humanity can still be incredible.
-And that love prevails.
+It's just amazing to see, even in the darkest of times, that humanity can still be good.
+It just goes to show that love prevails.

 The museum is open daily.
 They only close on January 1st, Kings Day (April 27th), and December 25th.

-Please check the museum's website for current ticket prices and opening hours.
+Please check the website for current prices and opening hours.
 An audio tour is available to you free of charge.

-The address of the Resistance Museum is Plantage Kerklaan 61 in Amsterdam.
+The address is Plantage Kerklaan 61 in Amsterdam.
 To get there, you can take tram 14 from Central Station, stop 'Plantage Kerklaan' (Artis Zoo).
 Or it's a 2km, 30-minute walk from either central station or the Anne Frank House.

 5. Hollandsche Schouwburg (Dutch Theater)